 Weekly child care fees for the CDH Program are set by DoD and are determined by total family income.
 For a list of fees please visit, Child and Youth Program Fee Policy https://sandiego.navylifesw.com

 Child Care is available aboard the Depot at the Child Development Center, Bldg.
-638 (Tel: 619-524-4430), however, the waiting list is extensive and you should be prepared to consider other child care options as follows.
+638 (Tel: 619-524-4430), however, the waiting list is extensive and you should be prepared to consider other child care options.

 The SAC program offers before/after school care as well as day camps: